chris-kreitzer/MSKCC/README.md

-## Miscellaneous scripts, processing pipelines and analysis steps for colleagues
+## Miscellaneous scripts, processing pipelines and analysis steps

 #### annotate-maf-wrapper.R
 example script, where annotate-maf-wrapper.R is located in `${HOME}`